 Excursion to Toledo: Visit to Toledo Cathedral, Visit to the Church of Santo Tomé (El Greco's painting), Visit to a historic synagogue

-Excursion to El Escorial, Valley of the Fallen and Segovia: Local Guide, Visit to Segovia's Alcázar, Photo stop at the Roman Aqueduct
+Excursion to El Escorial, Valley of the Fallen and Segovia: Visit to the Royal Monastery of El Escorial, Visit to the Valley of the Fallen, Local Guide, Visit to Segovia's Alcázar, Photo stop at the Roman Aqueduct, Local Guide

 Optional Flamenco Show